Colonoscopy

 When you arrive for your appointment, you’ll change into a comfortable gown, and a nurse will place a small IV in your arm.
 Your doctor will meet with you to discuss the procedure and answer any questions you may have.
 Once ready, you’ll be taken to the procedure room, where you’ll receive light sedation to help you relax.
 The procedure itself typically lasts 20-40 minutes.
 Afterward, you’ll be brought to the recovery area to rest and wake up before heading home to enjoy some well-deserved food and relaxation.

-Understanding the Risks of Colonoscopy
+Risks of Colonoscopy

 All procedures carry some level of risk, including those related to anesthesia and the procedure itself.
 Colonoscopy, however is widely regarded as safe when performed by a high-quality endoscopist.
 Reported rates of severe complications include: